-In this section, you will be able to learn more about Online Communication Skills!
-Find out how you can adapt and cope well by improving your online communication skills such as online writing, speaking and networking with your peers in these period of full of virtual classrooms.
+In this section, you will be able to learn more about Communication Skills!
+Find out how you can adapt and cope well by improving your communication skills such as writing, speaking and networking with your peers in both face-to-face and online settings.

 1. Clear communication through writing